rouvinerh/SecJournal/blogs/my-blogs/reviews/oscp-review.md

 {% embed url="https://medium.com/@rouvin/how-i-tried-harder-6eb22fb6cf48" %}

-It took me two attempts to pass — I finally cleared it on my second try with 80 points.
+It took me two attempts to pass, finally clearing it on my second try with 80 points.
 The exam has changed since then, and a new "OSCP+" is available.
 If I take that in the future, I’ll update this review.

 ## Introduction